Kliper

-Kliper (Клипер, English: Clipper) was an early-2000s proposed partially-reusable crewed spacecraft concept by RSC Energia.
-Due to lack of funding from the ESA and RSA, the project was indefinitely postponed by 2006.
+Kliper (Клипер, English: Clipper) was an early-2000s proposed partially-reusable (excluding orbital section and thermal protection shield) crewed spacecraft concept by RSC Energia.
+Due to a lack of funding from the European Space Agency (ESA) and the Russian Space Agency (RSA), the project was indefinitely postponed in 2006.

 Designed primarily to replace the Soyuz spacecraft, Kliper was proposed in two versions: as a pure lifting body design and as spaceplane with small wings.
-In either case, the craft would have been able to glide into the atmosphere at an angle that produces much less stress on the human occupants than the current Soyuz.
+In either case, the spacecraft would have been able to glide into the atmosphere at an angle that produces much less stress on the human occupants than the current Soyuz spacecraft.
 Kliper was intended to be designed to be able to carry up to six people and to perform ferry services between Earth and the International Space Station.

 Development

 Announcement of the program

-In February 2004 Nikolai Moiseyev, the deputy director of Russian Federal Space Agency (FSA) told journalists that the Kliper project had been included in the Russian federal space program for 2005-15.
+In February 2004 Nikolay Moiseyev, the deputy director of Russian Federal Space Agency (also known as Roscosmos) told journalists that the Kliper project had been included in the Russian federal space program for 2005-2015.
 At that point he announced that if the program was implemented successfully, the first launch would take place in five years' time.
 Kliper had been developed since 2000 and reportedly relied heavily on research studies as well as proposals for a small Russian lifting body spacecraft from the 1990s.
 Externally its design was comparable to the cancelled European minishuttle Hermes or the NASA study X-38.
 It was planned to be the successor to the Soyuz spacecraft, which has been built as various versions since 1961.